Rotation.org Writing Team

 Insights and Word Studies

 The Bible is at its best when it is telling stories, and few stories are as compelling and full of hope as the story of Naomi the destitute Jewish widow, Ruth her widowed Moabite daughter-in-law, and Boaz the virtuous older man from the tribe of Benjamin who agrees to marry Ruth.
 Their story teaches us that being virtuous and steadfast is its own blessing.
 And it reminds us that God works through trouble and tragedy, good people, and key moments to fulfill his promises.

 All three had known loss.
 Naomi lost her husband Elimelech and her two sons Mahlon and Chilion.
-Ruth lost her first husband (either Mahlon or Chilion, the story doesn’t say which), and the older Boaz was undoubtedly widowed himself.
+Ruth lost her first husband.
+And the older Boaz was undoubtedly widowed himself.
 (Ancient rabbis held that it would have been unthinkable for a tribal leader like Boaz to have been unmarried, as explained in the Midrash.)

 Though Ruth is a foreigner from neighboring Moab, there is little in the story itself to suggest that being a foreigner was a problem for Boaz and the people of Bethlehem.
 Though some modern retellings have the townspeople murmuring or raising their eyebrows at Ruth, the scripture doesn't mention it (perhaps as a way of making "foreign status" a non-issue).
 Rather, it’s Ruth's status as a poor unattached widow without a protector that's the problem for both her and Naomi, based on the social and economic traditions of their day.
 Boaz is the first to address this problem when he tells his workers not to bother her.